Zibo Shandong, China Travel Guide

 Zibo's culinary scene is a delight, notably famous for its unique BBQ style.
 This itinerary section guides you through the best dining experiences.

-Be aware of common tourist scams, though they are less prevalent in Zibo compared to major tourist hubs.
+Be aware of common tourist scams, though they are not as common in Zibo compared to major tourist hubs.
 Exercise caution with unsolicited offers.

 Ensure any guides or services you use are legitimate.
 Avoid activities that appear exploitative or harmful to people or animals.
 Use reputable providers.